akapez/react-guide-updated-module/README.md

 - Section_9 : Working with Fragments, Portals and "Ref"
 - Section_10 : Handling Side Effects, Using Reducers & Using the Context API
 - Section_11 : Practice Project: Building a Food Order App
+- Section_12 : A Look Behind The Scenes Of React & Optimization Techniques